Dynamic 3D Visualization of Merged Geophysical and Geological Data Sets from the Arctic

 American Geophysical Union Publications

 Jakobsson, Martin, "Dynamic 3D Visualization of Merged Geophysical and Geological Data Sets from the Arctic" (2002).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 557.